-Your retirement benefits are calculated using on your Highest Average Compensation (HAC) and years of Credited Service (CS).
-Therefore, it is critical to ensure that your compensation and assignment information is current and accurate.
+Your retirement benefits are calculated using your years of Credited Service and your Highest Average Compensation.
+It’s critical that information about your credited service, assessments, compensation, and position is current and accurate.

-In addition, it's important that we have current personal information in our files to make sure that we have complete information when preparing estimates for you, or when calculating your pension benefits.
-In the event of your death, having accurate information regarding your spouse, children, and any beneficiaries will make sure that we pay the benefits correctly and quickly.
-If we do not have current information, you or your loved ones may lose out on your benefits or the payment of benefits may be delayed.
+In addition, it’s important that we have current personal information when preparing estimates or when calculating pension benefits.
+In the event of your death, up-to-date information regarding your spouse, children, and any other beneficiaries will ensure that we pay benefits correctly and quickly.
+Without current information, you or your loved ones may lose out on benefits, or the payment of benefits may be delayed.

 Critical Information You Should Keep Current

-- Your family status - Did you get married?
+Did you get married?
 Have a baby?
 Changes in your family status can impact your benefit, or theirs.
-Complete the Personal Status/Change form.
-More information on survivor's benefits and how marriage and divorce may impact your pension benefit is available at Survivor's Benefits.
+Changes to marital status can be submitted through MyCPG Accounts.
+Complete the Personal Information Change Form to add a child (under the age of 26).
+Find information on survivor's benefits and how marriage and divorce may impact your pension benefit at Survivor's Benefits.